How to Buy a Home Warranty

 Keep reading and learn more about what home warranties are, how they work, how to choose and buy one, and more.

-Home warranties are service agreements between a company and a homeowner that offer the homeowner reduced household maintenance costs.
-Typically, home warranties cover the repair of damaged electrical systems, heating and cooling systems, plumbing, certain appliances and ductwork.
+Home warranties cover the repair of damaged electrical systems, heating and cooling systems, plumbing, certain appliances and ductwork.

-Some states require all new homes to come with a warranty upon purchase.
-This protects the homeowner from the cost of repairing unforeseen building defects.
+Some states require that all new home sales include a warranty.
+This protects you from the cost of repairing unforeseen building defects.

 Home warranties don’t typically cover household damage caused by fires, vandalism, or natural disasters.
 These issues are usually the territory of home insurance policies.
 Your home warranty provider also likely won’t help with damage in your home caused by misuse, intentional destruction, or failure to perform proper maintenance.